Elke Winkens

-Elke Winkens, née Fischer (born 25 March 1970 in Linnich) is an Austrian-German actress.
+Elke Winkens, née Fischer (born 25 March 1970) is an Austrian-German actress.
 She grew up in Germany in the district Ratheim in Hückelhoven.
-Because of her father's work the family moved to the Netherlands and Belgium; for some time she also resided in Africa.
+Because of her father's work the family moved to The Netherlands and Belgium; for some time she also resided in Africa.
 At the age of six she took ballet classes and at the age of nine she started performing on stage.
 Afterwards she performed in many dance and theater acts.
 From 1978 to 1986 she was a professional gymnast and won several titles in floor exercise.